JOIN LOGIN JOIN

 Games workshop space marine art with galaxy background and red refunded text in foreground

-Games Workshop notified retailers that one of the Maelstrom products had a “quality issue” and has promised refunds while asking them to dispose of the boxes.
+Games Workshop recalled the Drukhari Maelstrom Battalion because of a “quality issue” and has promised refunds while asking them to dispose of the boxes.

 And this time, GW did something we don’t always see: they owned it, pulled the product, and told retailers they’d get full refunds.